sharontherese/sharon-kabel/content/post/windows/index.md

 On the other hand, we appear to have three independent reports from accredited journalists or correspondents from 1962-3 of John XXIII saying it.

 So, it's difficult to say.
-I"m going to call this one inconclusive.
+I'm going to call this one inconclusive.

 # Sources
 [^1]: Knowles, Elizabeth.
 2001.
 The Oxford dictionary of quotations.
 Oxford [etc.]: Oxford University Press.